hemashreems-1126/RiskLens-AI/README.md

 ## What this isn't

-This is a prototype on synthetic data — not a production fraud system, not connected to real paysim data, and not regulator-approved.
+This is a buildathon prototype on synthetic data — not a production fraud system, not connected to real Razorpay data, and not regulator-approved.
 The evaluation numbers above are real but come from a small synthetic sample and shouldn't be read as production accuracy.